 Also, any changes in pricing may suddenly increase the running costs of your application.

-Building your application on a vendor’s platform, using their tools may make it challenging to switch PaaS providers.
-Different vendors may have different architecture and structures.
+Building your application on a vendor’s platform, and using their tools may make it challenging to switch PaaS providers.
+Different vendors may have different architectures and structures.
 You may experience compatibility issues with languages, libraries, APIs, or even the operating system to develop and run your application.

 Thus, developers may need to either rebuild or make excessive changes to your application.